LyanAljendi/Data-Science/README.md

 # Data-Science

-This is the repoqitory of my personal data sceince projects.
+This is the repository of my personal data science projects.